Texas church shooting: 8 of the dead came from same family

 "We don't know names of any of the victims at this time," said Wilson County Sheriff Joe Tackitt in a news conference Sunday evening.
 As victims are identified, next of kin will be notified, he said.

-The wounded are being treated at three hospitals in the region including the Connally Memorial Medical Center in nearby Floresville, University Hospital and Brooke Army Medical Center in San Antonio.
+The wounded are being treated at three hospitals including the Connally Memorial Medical Center in Floresville, University Hospital and Brooke Army Medical Center in San Antonio.

-"In tragic times Americans always pull together," said President Trump in a Monday news conference in Japan.

-He said that "based on preliminary reports" the shooter was "a very deranged individual."